-Wedding coordinators arenot allowed at the Church wedding rehearsal or wedding without approval from the pastor.
-If permission is given to the coordinator, they are not to interfere, interrupt, intervene or direct the wedding party or guests; they are to be seated with the guests and only If the wedding coordinator does not comply, they will be asked to leave.
+Wedding coordinators must complete a permission request.
+The wedding coordinator is not to interfere, interrupt, intervene or direct the wedding party or guests; they are to be seated with the guests only If the wedding coordinator does not comply, they will be asked to leave.
 Permission form can be provided.

 For everything to go smoothly, it is better to have the reception line in the reception hall, not in Church.